Alice Lee (chess player): Other notable tournaments

-FIDE titles/ratings
+FIDE titles and ratings

 Lee is the youngest American female to achieve the IM title (at 13 years and 7 months old), breaking the previous record held by Carissa Yip (at 16 years and 1 month old).
-Worldwide, Lee is one of three female players to earn the IM title at age 13, joining GMs Judit Polgár and Kateryna Lagno.
+Worldwide, she is one of three female players to earn the IM title at age 13, joining GMs Judit Polgár and Kateryna Lagno.

-At age 11, she earned the WIM title by winning the under-18 girls section of the 2021 North American Youth Championships.

-At age 12, she earned her FM title, first International Master (IM) norm, and first Woman Grandmaster (WGM) norm at the 2022 Southwest Class Championships.

-At age 13, she won a second IM norm and a second WGM norm at the 2023 1000GM St. Louis IM Norm Tournament.

-At age 13, she crossed the 2400 live rating mark after the first two rounds during the 2023 1000GM NYC IM Norm Tournament, thereby fulfilling the rating requirement for the IM title.

-At age 13, she won her final IM norm and final WGM norm at the 2023 Canadian Transnational Championship and hence qualified for both the IM and WGM titles.
+At age 12, she earned her first IM norm and first Woman Grandmaster (WGM) norm at the 2022 Southwest Class Championships.
+At age 13, she earned a second IM norm and a second WGM norm at the 2023 1000GM St. Louis IM Norm Tournament.
+Later that year, she crossed the 2400 live rating mark during the 2023 1000GM NYC IM Norm Tournament, fulfilling the rating requirement for the IM title.
+She then earned her final IM norm and final WGM norm at the 2023 Canadian Transnational Championship, thereby qualifying for both the IM and WGM titles.

-By July 2025, her FIDE rating had risen to 2412, and by September 2025, she had reached 33rd in the world women’s ranking.
+At age 16, she earned her first GM norm at the 2026 Cairns Cup, likely making her the fifth-youngest female player to earn a GM norm.

+She reached a peak FIDE rating of 2430 in August 2026 and a peak women’s world ranking of #29 in August 2026.

 Notable games

 At the 2022 Southwest Class Championships, Lee defeated IM Viktor Gazik (2543) to clinch her first IM and WGM norms.

-At the 2023 Pro Chess League, she defeated GM Matthias Bluebaum (2661) (Berlin Bears) and GM Bogdan-Daniel Deac (2700) (Croatia Bulldogs) to help St. Louis Arch Bishops reach the playoffs; in the quarter finals, she drew GM Hikaru Nakamura (2775) (Gotham Knights).
+At the 2023 Pro Chess League, she defeated GM Matthias Bluebaum (2661) (Berlin Bears) and GM Bogdan-Daniel Deac (2700) (Croatia Bulldogs) to help St. Louis Arch Bishops reach the playoffs; in the quarterfinals, she drew GM Hikaru Nakamura (2775) (Gotham Knights).

-At the 2023 Canadian Transnational Championship, she defeated two GMs, including GM Arturs Neiksans (2605), and drew four other GMs, including GM Lazaro Bruzon Batista (2617).
+At the 2023 Canadian Transnational Championship, she defeated two GMs, including GM Arturs Neiksans (2605), and drew four other GMs.
 A performance rating of 2531 secured her final IM and WGM norms.

-At the 2024 Women's American Cup, she defeated GM Irina Krush (2421) in the Grand Final to become one of the youngest players to win a major chess title in the United States.
+At the 2024 Women's American Cup, she defeated GM Irina Krush in the Grand Final to become one of the youngest players to win a major chess title in the United States.

-At the 2024 Cairns Cup, she defeated former Women's World Champion GM Alexandra Kosteniuk (2501) in the fourth round.
+At the 2026 Cairns Cup, she defeated former Women's World Champion GM Alexandra Kosteniuk in round 1, reigning Women's World Cup champion GM Divya Deshmukh in round 2, former Women's World Championship challenger GM Humpy Koneru in round 6, and current Women's World Championship challenger GM Vaishali Rameshbabu in round 8.
+A performance rating of 2623 secured her first GM norm.

-At the 2024 World Open, she defeated GM Tuan Minh Le (2568) in the fourth round.

-At the 2025 Cairns Cup, she defeated another former Women's World Champion GM Mariya Muzychuk (2492) in the second round.
+At the 2026 Women's Speed Chess Championship, she defeated five-time and reigning Women's World Champion GM Ju Wenjun 9.5–3.5 in the quarterfinals, and four-time Women's World Champion GM Hou Yifan 11.5–9.5 in the final to win the title.